1981 Giro d'Italia

 The 1981 Giro d'Italia was the 64th running of the Giro.
 It started in Brescia, on 13 May, with a 6.6 km prologue and concluded in Verona, on 7 June, with a 42 km individual time trial.
 A total of 130 riders from thirteen teams entered the 22-stage race, that was won by Italian Giovanni Battaglin of the Inoxpran team.
 The second and third places were taken by Swede Tommy Prim and Italian Giuseppe Saronni, respectively.

 Amongst the other classifications that the race awarded, Gis Gelati-Campagnolo's Saronni won the points classification, Claudio Bortolotto of Santini-Selle Italia won the mountains classification, and Hoonved-Bottecchia's Giuseppe Faraca completed the Giro as the best neo-professional in the general classification, finishing eleventh overall.
 Bianchi-Piaggio finishing as the winners of the team classification, ranking each of the twenty teams contesting the race by lowest cumulative time.
 In addition, Bianchi-Piaggio won the team points classification.

 Teams

 A total of thirteen teams were invited to participate in the 1981 Giro d'Italia.
-Each team sent a squad of nine riders, which meant that the race started with a peloton of 130 cyclists.
+The starting riders came from a total of 11 different countries; Italy (82), Switzerland (11), Belgium (11), and Spain (10) all had 10 or more riders represented.
+Each team sent a squad of ten riders, which meant that the race started with a peloton of 130 cyclists.

+Of those starting, 45 were riding the Giro d'Italia for the first time.
+The average age of riders was 25.76 years, ranging from 20–year–old Moreno Argentin (Sammontana-Benotto) to 35–year–old Wladimiro Panizza (Gis Gelati-Campagnolo).
+The team with the youngest average rider age was Hoonved-Bottecchia (23), while the oldest was Gis Gelati-Campagnolo (27).
 From the riders that began this edition, 104 made it to the finish in Verona.

 The teams entering the race were: